 Synonyms of Hereditary Coproporphyria

-Hereditary Coproporphyria (HCP) is due to a mutation in coproporphyinogen oxidase (CPOX), which is part of the pathway that produces porphyrins and heme.
-It is an autosomal dominant disorder, meaning that a mutation is present in only one of the pair of CPOX genes.
-The incidence of active HCP appears to be at most 2 per 1,000,000.
+Hereditary Coproporphyria (HCP) is due to a deficiency in coproporphyrinogen oxidase (CPOX), an enzyme which is part of the heme biosynthesis pathway that produces porphyrins and heme.
+It is an autosomal dominant disorder, meaning that a genetic mutation is present in only one of the pair of CPOX genes.
+The incidence of active HCP appears to be at most 2 cases per 1,000,000 people.
 The prevalence of the genetic carrier state is unknown.

 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.
 The CPOX gene creates (encodes) the enzyme coproporphyrinogen-III oxidase (CPO).
 This enzyme is the sixth enzyme is process of heme biosynthesis.
 Mutations in the CPOX gene lead to deficient activity of CPO in the body (approximately 50% reduced), which in turn leads to insufficient heme production and occasionally to the accumulation of CPO precursors in the liver.